Japanese Bantam: Characteristics

-The Japanese bantam has very short legs.
-This trait is caused by the creeper gene, Cp, which displays the standard behaviour of recessive lethal alleles:; when short-legged birds are bred, 25% of the embryos are homozygous for the lethal allele, and die in shell; 50% are heterozygous, and develop into short-legged birds; the remaining 25% are homozygous for the non-lethal allele, and develop longer legs, making them unsuitable for showing.
+The Chabo has very short legs.
+This trait is caused by the creeper gene, Cp, which displays the standard behaviour of recessive lethal alleles: when short-legged birds are bred, 25% of the embryos are homozygous for the lethal allele, and die in shell; 50% are heterozygous, and develop into short-legged birds; the remaining 25% are homozygous for the non-lethal allele, and develop longer legs, making them unsuitable for showing.
 Long-legged birds bred to each other can not produce short-legged offspring.